jpbeason/helpful_scripts/README.md

   * Adds tabs to a unstylized JSON file to make it more human readable

 * **createSampleJSON.py**
-  * Creates a list of mockup JSON data, I often use this as a placeholder for the return of an API call if the required endpoint has yet to be solidified.
+  * Creates a list of mockup JSON data, I often use this as a placeholder for the return of an API call if the required endpoint has yet to be solidified

 ## misc
 * **sign-combs.py**